investindex/Portfolio/README.md

 <img src="https://github.com/investindex/Portfolio/blob/main/Snapchat.png"/>
 </p>

 The bottom line: individual stocks are hazardous to your wealth.
-If you feel the need to buy them, isolate them within a small fraction of your portfolio.
+If you feel the urge to dabble in trading stocks, isolate them within a small fraction of your portfolio.

 <!--
 Note to author: these drawdowns were last checked on Nov 12 2022.
 Updates are needed if new lows have been reached since that date.